 Plan your yearly planting to make use of available labour.

-Land available and species to use
+Land availability and species to use

 Work out what species you can grow on your land and how far the planting sites are from a road or good farm track.
 The further from the road, the larger the area you will need to plant to make it economical to extract the trees when they mature.